IC-Custom: Diverse Image Customization via In-Context Learning: Method

 \subsection{In-Context Customization Data Curation}

-The scarcity of high-quality customization data presents a critical bottleneck in developing robust customization models.
-Current methods~\cite{ominicontrol, mou2025dreamo, li2025visualcloze} typically rely solely on synthetic data for model training.
-However, such synthetic data often exhibits limitations in maintaining identity consistency and achieving photorealistic quality, which can compromise the effectiveness of customization models.
+\paragraph{\textbf{Data Collection.}} The scarcity of high-quality customization data remains a critical bottleneck in developing robust customization models.
+Existing approaches~\citep{ominicontrol, wu2025less, li2025visualcloze} rely predominantly on synthetic data for training; however, such data often struggles to preserve identity consistency and photorealistic quality, thereby limiting model effectiveness.

-To address this challenge, we introduce \OurData, a curated high-quality customization dataset comprising nearly $8,000$ identity-consistent image pairs collected from e-commerce platforms, representing authentic real-world scenarios.
-This dataset encompasses various data types including clothing try-on, cosmetics, furniture, electronics, accessories, home decor, kitchenware, and personal care products, with image resolutions ranging from $800\times800$ to $3000\times3664$ pixels.
-Additionally, to complement our product-focused dataset and enhance diversity, we carefully filtered the SynCD $1024 \times 1024$ subset~\cite{kumari2025generating}, resulting in $2787$ high-quality identity-consistent paired synthetic samples that cover a broader range of subjects and scenarios beyond commercial products.
-This constitutes our final diptych dataset of 11,000 samples.
-For polyptych extension, we curated 2,137 real-world samples and synthesized 2,787 additional samples using our diptych model, providing sufficient diversity for multi-reference customization training.
+To address this challenge, we introduce \OurData{}, a high-quality customization dataset designed for both authenticity and diversity.
+We curate nearly 8K identity-consistent realistic image pairs from e-commerce platforms, covering real-world scenarios such as clothing try-on, cosmetics, furniture, electronics, accessories, home decor, and personal care products, with resolutions ranging from $800\times800$ to $3000\times3664$ pixels.
+To further enrich the dataset and extend coverage beyond commercial products, we add 4K high-quality, identity-consistent synthetic pairs carefully filtered from the SynCD $1024 \times 1024$ subset~\citep{kumari2025generating}, resulting in a comprehensive dataset of 12K $\{C_{\mathrm{I}}, C_{\mathrm{I}'}, M, C_{\mathrm{T}}\}$ samples (see Fig.~\ref{fig:icma}(b) for visualization; symbol definitions in Sec.~\ref{sec:in-context-diptych-customization}).

-Our filtering rules include: 1) If the cosine similarity between the DINOv2~\cite{oquab2023dinov2} features of any two images in an item is less than 0.2, remove the item; 2) If all images in an item are blank backgrounds, remove the item; 3) Ensure that the target image is not a blank background image.
-These filtering rules enhance identity consistency between paired data and prevent ambiguity in the generation process.
-Furthermore, we utilize the Qwen-VL2.5~\cite{bai2025qwen2} to annotate the captions for our in-context customization training data.
-We also leverage Grounded SAM~\cite{ren2024grounded} to obtain ground truth masks for the same identity, and randomly generate user masks according to rules to support the training of our model.
+\paragraph{\textbf{Data Processing.}} Our filtering process applies three rules: (1) exclude items whose DINOv2~\citep{oquab2023dinov2} feature similarity between $C_{\mathrm{I}}$ and $C_{\mathrm{I}'}$ is below 0.2; (2) discard pairs composed entirely of blank-background images; and (3) ensure $C_{\mathrm{I}'}$ is not a blank-background image.
+These rules improve identity consistency and reduce ambiguity.
+We then use Qwen-VL2.5~\citep{bai2025qwen2} to auto-generate captions for \OurData{} (system prompt in Appendix Sec.~\ref{sec:automated_caption}) and Grounded SAM~\citep{ren2024grounded} to obtain ground-truth masks, while randomly generating user masks under predefined rules to support model training (see Appendix Sec.~\ref{appendix:mask_sampling_augmentation} for details).